dgmouris/zero_to_api/README.md

                 - as well it defines the apps (parts of our website) that are going to be used.
             - `wsgi.py`
                 - we're not going to worry about this today.
+                - For curious cats, this is how Django interfaces with webservers (More info [here](https://docs.djangoproject.com/en/3.1/howto/deployment/wsgi/))
         - `db.sqlite3`
             - this is going to be the database we're going to use for today.
+            - Note: This is only going to show up once you "migrate", we're looking at this next so it's going to pop up shortly.

 ## Getting started doing some django.
 - go into your project folder.
 Let's see if we can run django! in your terminal run